Wrelks-Quantum/wrelks.github.io/_other/1 charger.md

 description: LiPo fast charger.
 How to create your own custom PCBs and how a fast charging circuit is made.
 ---

->> #### Creating a circuit that can convert raw USB power into a more suitable voltage level that a LiPo battery can utilize to charge.
+>> #### LiPo fast charger.
+How to create your own custom PCBs and how a fast charging circuit is made.

 <br>